ctleow/sentimentdetection/README.md

 #### Step 2: Create the Google Sheet
 - Create a gGoogle sheet and 2 tabs: **"Word Bank"** and **"Logs"**
 - For the **Word Bank** tab, create 2 columns: **"Words"** and **"Count"**
+- Start building your word bank by inserting keywords.
+The solution is not case senstitive.
+Hence, feel free to simply insert the keywords!
 - For the **Logs** tab, create 2 columns: **"Word"** and **"TextMsg"**

 We need to give access to our service account to this sheet so we can use it through the API.
 Click the Share button and enter the client_email from the JSON file you downloaded earlier.
 We also need the sheet ID so that we can access it from the API.
 The ID is available in the URL of the sheet, the URL looks like this: